JuleZ1905/Technix-M4_Career_Roller/README.md

 # Technix-M4_Carrer_Roller
-A school Project which offers a platfrom to randomize your new #job!
+A school Project which offers a platfrom to randomize your new **job**!